sumanthsprabhu/maxpranq/README.md

 Running Evaluation of FMCAD'23 Submission
 ========================================

-You may run MaxPrANQ on all the benchmarks from `bench_precondn/fmcad_bench` by using the script `runall.sh`.
-To do this, set the full path of MaxPrANQ binary in `runall.sh`.
-Then, execute the command `bash runall.sh -f bench_precondn/fmcad_bench/fmcad_bench`.
-It should complete within few minutes.
+You may run MaxPrANQ on all the benchmarks from `bench_precondn/fmcad_bench` by running the script `bash runall.sh`.
+It should complete within a few minutes.
 After completion, a summary of results along with the path of the log directory is displayed.
-The generated preconditions will be in `output/tty_benchmark_name` in the log directory.
+The generated preconditions for each benchmark will be in `output/tty_benchmark` in the log directory.